d-c-gray/npdoc-cli/docs/source/auto_examples/plot_e02_typing.rst

 Type Signatures
 ---------------
-Arguments given to the command line are cast into the provided typ signature.
+Arguments given to the command line are cast into the provided type signature.

 ..
 GENERATED FROM PYTHON SOURCE LINES 18-40